-“We found that you can make something feel sweeter if it’s brighter coloured,” says Wright.
+“We found that you can make something taste sweeter if it’s brighter coloured,” says Wright.
 “It’s just like a bright red apple: before you’ve bitten into it, you expect it to be sweeter.”
-She says that brightening the colour can trick the brain so much that it has allowed them to lower sugar levels in some recipes by 10-20%, although the results from these tests have not been published in any academic journals to date.
+She says that brightening the colour can trick the brain so much that it has allowed them to lower sugar levels in some recipes by 10-20%.

 It’s important to be cautious around colours and nutrition, though – there is some evidence that colour can alter how we experience food, but not necessarily impact our consumption levels in the long term.

 Charles Spence, a psychologist at the University of Oxford who studies how our senses interact with each other and author of a book on the science of eating, says much of the cross-modal influences between colour, flavour and mouthfeel come from ingrained social associations we build up during our daily lives.
 Most of these come from marketing and packaging, he says, but also from our experiences of foods we eat day to day.

 One thing is clear: we do indeed eat with our eyes.